Brant Brown

-Brant Michael Brown (born June 22, 1971) is an American former professional baseball outfielder and current hitting coach for the Miami Marlins.

-Brown played in Major League Baseball from 1996 through 2000 for the Chicago Cubs, Pittsburgh Pirates and Florida Marlins and has also coached for the Los Angeles Dodgers.
-He also played college baseball for the Fresno State Bulldogs.
+Brant Michael Brown (born June 22, 1971) is an American professional baseball coach and former outfielder who is the hitting coach for the St. Louis Cardinals of Major League Baseball (MLB).
+He played in MLB from 1996 through 2000 for the Chicago Cubs, Pittsburgh Pirates, and Florida Marlins.
+He has coached for the Los Angeles Dodgers, Miami Marlins, and Seattle Mariners.
+He played college baseball for the Fresno State Bulldogs.